amnah/laravel-user/README.md

 * Quick setup
 * Works out of the box
 * Lightweight - No library to learn.
-Just a controller, models, and views
+Just two controllers, models, and views
 * Intended for you to dig in directly and modify the code to fit your needs
 * Built-in pages
     * Registration
     * Email activation
     * Login
     * Account page (2 versions)
     * Forgot/reset password
+    * Admin list user
+    * Admin create user
+    * Admin edit user
 * Error messages on each field

 ## Installation